Beheruz Sethna: University of West Georgia

 Sethna remains active in teaching and scholarship.
 He has taught undergraduates every year since arriving at UWG, even while serving in the University System Office.
 He was elected Honors Professor of the Year and being the faculty advisor for student research teams which won the National Social Sciences Association competition, and for multiple student research teams which have received national recognition at the National Collegiate Honors Council and the National Council for Undergraduate Research.
 Seven of his courses (including the one he currently teaches) have won recognition in instructional innovation in nationwide competitions.
 He is the author or co-author of a book and 69 papers, more than 25 of which have been after becoming president.

-Sethna was the catalyst for many of the changes that elevated UWG from a liberal arts college of 7,947 students in 1993–94 to an institution with full university status whose full-time equivalent enrollment has grown by 50 percent since his arrival.
-It has also conferred more than 20 doctoral degrees in the past year, including its first Ph.D.
+Sethna was responsible for administrative decisions that contributed to UWG's growth from a liberal arts college of 7,947 students in 1993–94 to an institution with full university status, whose full-time equivalent enrollment has grown by 50 percent since his arrival., including its first Ph.D.

 President Sethna has held several board memberships and has chaired boards and committees at the state, regional and national levels.
 For example, he has served on the board of directors of the Georgia Chamber of Commerce and the Georgia Partnership for Excellence in Education; he has completed a two-year term as chair of the board of the Atlanta Regional Council for Higher Education (ARCHE); and he is the past chair of the board of the Gulf South Conference (GSC) and the Policies and Purposes Committee of the American Association of State Colleges and Universities (AASCU).
 He also serves as AASCU’s national chair of Asian-American Presidents.

 In 2012, Sethna announced his retirement as president after 19 years of service to University of West Georgia.
 His retirement came in effect 30 June 2013.
 He continues at UWG as professor of business administration and intends to spend summers teaching English and science at Balgram, an orphanage school in India.